bchareyre/yade-mpi/doc/sphinx/prog.rst

 Scene
 ------

-:yref:`Scene` is the object containing the whole simulation.
+``Scene`` is the object containing the whole simulation.
 Although multiple scenes can be present in the memory, only one of them is active.
-Saving and loading (serializing and deserializing) the :yref:`Scene` object should make the simulation run from the point where it left off.
+Saving and loading (serializing and deserializing) the ``Scene`` object should make the simulation run from the point where it left off.

 .. note::
 	All :yref:`Engines<Engine>` and functors have interally a ``Scene* scene`` pointer which is updated regularly by engine/functor callers; this ensures that the current scene can be accessed from within user code.